Gutelvam/DSNanodegree-P02/README.md

         -scikit-learn (>=0.23.1)

         -pandas(>=1.0.3)

+	-plotly==4.14.1

 ***User installation***

-If you already have a working installation of  Anaconda, the easiest way to install all others packages like Flask and nltk by using pip:
+If you already have a working installation of  Anaconda, the easiest way to install all others packages like Flask, plotly and nltk by using pip:
  >pip install packagename

 Otherwise you can use the comand below to install all requirements needed: